 Several outbuildings surround the yard to the north and probably contained vagrants' accommodation.

-The building is now owned by the local district council and houses a tea-shop, tourist information office and library.
+The establishment finally closed its doors in 1931 and the remaining half-dozen inmates transferred to the Hexham Institution.
+The building is still owned by the local district council and houses a tea-shop, tourist information office and library.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.